indrayam/nerd-notes/operating-system/install-ubuntu.md

 # Check version
 aws --version

-# To get authenticated, you will need AWS Key ID and Secret Key:
+# To get authenticated, you will need AWS Key ID and Secret Key.
+Use "us-east-1" as the default region:
 aws configure

 # Install ECS CLI